AvePoint/cloud-api/docs/docs/services-and-features/insights/exportJobs/exportJobFile.md

 ## Request Sample

 In Postman, you can send this `GET` request and select **Send and Download** to retrieve this report file.
+The following request is an API call to the Insights for Microsoft 365 environment in the US - East region.

 ```json
 https://graph-us.avepointonlineservices.com/insights/job/169/exportfile